Chart Color Schemes

 The level of residential development activity in Chisholm is very low in comparison to the average area assessed nationally by AreaSearch

-Chisholm has seen approximately 8 new homes approved annually over the past five financial years, totalling 42 homes.
+Chisholm has seen approximately 8 new home approvals per year over the past 5 financial years, totalling 42 homes.
 As of FY-26, 5 approvals have been recorded.
-On average, 0.4 new residents per year per dwelling constructed were noted between FY-21 and FY-25.
-This suggests that new supply is keeping pace with or exceeding demand, providing ample buyer choice and capacity for population growth beyond current forecasts.
+On average, 0.4 new residents per year per dwelling constructed were added between FY-21 and FY-25.
+This suggests that new supply is keeping pace with or exceeding demand, providing ample buyer choice and creating capacity for population growth beyond current forecasts.

 The average construction value of these properties was $215,000.
-In FY-26, commercial development approvals totalled $337,000, indicating minimal commercial development activity in the area.
-Compared to the Australian Capital Territory, Chisholm shows approximately 69% of the construction activity per person.
-Nationally, it ranks at the 19th percentile among assessed areas, suggesting somewhat limited buyer options while strengthening demand for established homes.
-This activity is below average nationally, reflecting the area's maturity and possible planning constraints.
+In FY-26, $337,000 in commercial development approvals have been recorded, indicating minimal commercial development activity compared to residential.
+Relative to the Australian Capital Territory, Chisholm shows approximately 69% of the construction activity per person and ranks among the 18th percentile nationally for buyer options, suggesting somewhat limited choices while strengthening demand for established homes.
+This activity is also below average nationally, reflecting the area's maturity and possible planning constraints.
+New building activity comprises 57.0% detached houses and 43.0% attached dwellings, with an increasing blend of attached housing types offering choices across price ranges.

 Frequently Asked Questions - Development